 accordionist, pianist, composer

-Rob's debut album of original music, "Shadowbox" is set to be released April 7th on BAG Production Records.
+Rob's debut album of original music, "Shadowbox" has been released on BAG Production Records.

 Rob Reich is quintessentially what makes the San Francisco music scene a vibrant and vital mecca for independent music; he’s become one of its stalwart underground artists.
 His music defies genre, combining strong melodic ideas, rhythmic drive, and a spirit of irreverence and experimentation.
 He is best known for his work with Tin Hat, Gaucho, and Circus Bella.